Charlie Wilson's War: The Extraordinary Story of the Largest Covert Operation in History: Synopsis

 Wilson accomplished this through his position on the House Appropriation Committee.
 The Congressman secured hundreds of millions of dollars through this posting, which he gave to the US Central Intelligence Agency (CIA).
-The mechanisms within the House Appropriation Committee allowed Charile Wilson to hide the amount of money and where the money was being directed towards, creating a complete sense of anonymity.
+The mechanisms within the House Appropriation Committee allowed Wilson to conceal the purpose of the money from all but a select few governmental players.
 This meant that the broader government and public did not realise what he was doing.
 The Congressman then enlisted the help of CIA regional head director Gust Avrakotos to assist with the transportation of the funds and weapons to the Afghan rebels.
 Avrakotos was on the fringe within the CIA, not the traditional spy; being from a working class background, the only notable relationship outside the CIA was with the Congressman.
-The author also introduces Joanne Herring, a Texas socialite and religious zealot; she becomes romantically involved with Mr. Wilson.
-Both Wilson and Herring were close at the time to Pakistan President Muhammad Zia-ul-Haq; she assisted the Congressman with his personal relationship with the President.
-Wilson used his relationship with President Zia-ul-Haq to help assist with the smuggling of weapons to the rebels.
-Zia-ul-Haq was a critical part of the operation, as he allowed an avenue into Afghanistan.
+The author also introduces Joanne Herring, a Texas socialite and religious zealot who was, at times, romantically involved with Wilson.
+Herring was close to Pakistan President Muhammad Zia-ul-Haq; she assisted Wilson in developing his own personal relationship with the president.
+Zia-ul-Haq was a critical part of the operation, as he allowed an avenue for the delivery of weapons across the pakistani border with Afghanistan.

 The men conducted this operation without the public or the oversight from the US government and had no idea where the money was going due to its covert nature.
 The book reveals that the CIA provided not only money and weapons, but specialised training in urban warfare to the rebels.
-During this period, the public supported these ‘freedom fighters’ aligned with their cultural values of the U.S. during this period.
-It also arrives at a reason for the distrust and eventual violence between Islamic extremists and the United States government; That being the defunding of the aid towards these groups.
-The book concludes with all of the support provided by the United States government that allowed the rebels to defeat the Red Army in Afghanistan, contrasted with the lack of money towards the rebuilding of the nation.
+During this period, the public supported these ‘freedom fighters’ as aligned with the cultural values of the U.S. during this period.
+It also arrives at a reason for the distrust and eventual hostility between the mujahadeen and the United States government: the withdrawal of funding after the US met its principal goals of defeating the Soviet army.
+The book concludes with by pointing out how little support the US gave to rebuilding the nation after the war.